 These two types of evaluation can help you develop better courses.
 Don’t forget that it can take an instructional designer some time to get used to a new client’s preferences.
 The evaluation phase is especially helpful in generating a common mindset.

-When it comes to guiding the creation of instructional material, the ADDIE model is extremely helpful.
+When it comes to guiding the creation of instructional material, the ADDIE model is beneficial.
 Both the waterfall and circular representations are accurate, although today, the circular version is used to show how phases are fluid and can move between one another as needs change.
-ADDIE helps generate communication between client and designer, and best of all it is a flexible approach that can be used on a variety of projects.
+ADDIE helps generate communication between client and designer, and best of all it is a flexible approach that can be used on various projects.

 Our instructional designers are well-versed in the ADDIE approach to creating trainings.
 Ask us how they can collaborate with you on your next training endeavor!